Jingyuan-William-Li/Jingyuan-William-Li.github.io/_pages/markdown.md

 Senior Student Mentor (Sep 2022 - Jun 2024)
 ------
 UESTC, Chengdu, Sichuan, China
-* Guide 40 first-year students, providing over 100 hours of mentorship as they navigate through their college journey.
+* Guided 40 first-year students, providing over 100 hours of mentorship as they navigate through their college journey.
-* Provide over 50 sessions of personalized consultations for students facing academic or mental challenges.
+* Provided over 100 sessions of personalized consultations for students facing academic or mental challenges.
 * Awarded as Excellent Freshman Tutor and Excellent Peer Consultant for my contribution.

 Chief Counsellor Assistant (Oct 2021 - Jun 2024)
 ------
 UESTC, Chengdu, Sichuan, China
-* Oversee WeHelp, a work-study group of 48 students that supports college counselors in student issues.
+* Oversaw WeHelp, a work-study group of 48 students that supports college counselors in student issues.
 The team was recognized as a Model Work-Study Organization by UESTC.
-* Liaise with course instructors and students to organize over 20 symposiums with a total of 300 participants.
+* Liaised with course instructors and students to organize over 20 symposiums with a total of 300 participants.
 * Awarded as Excellent Student in the Work-Study Program of UESTC.

 Volunteer Teacher (Jun - Sep 2021)
 ------